 Kaplan Hall Information

-“Kaplan Hall, and the development of the Newburgh campus, is the single most important advancement since the founding of the College,” says Dr. William Richards, SUNY Orange president.
+“Kaplan Hall, and the development of the Newburgh campus, is the single most important advancement since the founding of the College,” said then SUNY Orange President, Dr. William Richards.

-Construction of Kaplan Hall and its adjoining underground parking garage has been ongoing since a ceremonial ground-breaking took place in October 2008.
+Construction of Kaplan Hall and its adjoining underground parking garage began with a ceremonial ground-breaking that took place in October 2008.